 Masturbation is probably more taboo to talk about then sex.
-It is an area that many churches would like to take a black or white stance on, but the Bible does not address masturbation.
+Most churches would like to take a black or white stance on the topic, but the Bible does not address masturbation.
 God calls us to live in the tension of being created sexual from the time of birth and knowing that God created sex as a way to join husband and wife together to make them into One.
-He does not give us clear guidance and honestly what may be good and right for one person, may not be for another.
+He does not give us clear guidance about masturbation.
+What may benefit one person, may lead others astray.

-The one passage that people like to quote from the Bible about masturbation is Genesis 38:9.
-According to Jewish law, in order to carry on the family line, Onan was supposed to have sex with his dead brother’s wife.
-Because he was greedy, whenever he had sex with her, he would pull out and then spill his seed on the ground, so God struck him dead.
-Onan was not masturbating at all, it was probably more similar to natural family planning.
-Now I don’t think God had anything against NFP – He was angry with Onan because of his disobedience.
+The one passage about masturbation that people quote from the Bible is Genesis 38:9.
+According to Jewish law, in order to carry on the family line, Onan was to have sex with his dead brother’s wife.
+Because of Onan’s greed, whenever he had sex with her, he pulled out and spilled his seed on the ground.
+Onan was not masturbate.
+It was probably more similar to natural family planning.
+Now I don’t think God had anything against NFP.
+He was angry with Onan because of his disobedience.

-So there is no passage in the Bible that specifically addresses masturbation, but there are plenty of biblical principles that impact our decisions about masturbation.
+The Bible does not specifically address masturbation.
+But plenty of biblical principles impact our decisions about masturbation.